-Handling the marital home is one of the most emotionally fraught and difficult parts of dissolving a marriage.
+Handling the marital house during divorce is one of the most difficult parts of dissolving a marriage.
 Is it any wonder so many people make major financial and legal mistakes when it’s time to make decisions?

 There are, in fact, many decisions to make.
 Will one of you keep the home or will you sell it?
 As real estate problem solvers, Big State Home Buyers can help you evaluate your options.

 You may not be able to afford to keep the house during divorce.